khang06/OpenInputLagPatch/README.md

 ; 0: Maximum refresh rate, 1: 60hz, 2: Largest multiple of 60 (60hz, 120hz, 180hz, 240hz, etc.)
 ; Default: 2
 FullscreenRefreshRate = 2

+; Draws a small overlay in the bottom left of the screen showing how long it takes the game to render ; Useful for tweaking BltPrepareTime
+; Default: 1
+ShowOverlay = 1

 ; Opens a console for debugging purposes
 ; Default: 0